Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 - **Keybinds - How can I view Uranium Fever’s keybinds?**
   - Press `K` in the pause menu.

-- **Launch/Start - When I launch Uranium Fever after finishing the installation process, it launches un-modded Fallout: New Vegas.
+- **Launch/Start - When I launch Uranium Fever after finishing the installation process, it launches unmodded Fallout: New Vegas.
 How do I fix it?**
   - Re-run the Uranium Fever Wabbajack installer, it will fix repair any incorrect filepaths.
   - Ensure the game is not being launched from the launcher.